The kind people of Desa Ngadas will forever touch my heart.

 Straight from Yogyakarta, together with my Indonesian travel blogger friend, Acen we decided to do a 15-hour journey to an off beaten track towards Mt.
 Bromo through Desa Ngadas to experience the living of the villagers even for a small period of time.

 We arrived at our homestay around 11:00AM, knocked out by the fatigue we’ve accumulated in the past 4 days exploring Java.
 Acen and I found ourselves dropped dead in our room - a powerful sleep that pretty equivalent to a night long sleep.
-It was 4:00PM when we were awaken from our own deep reverie, haven’t had our lunch so we stepped out of our homestay and explored the village to find some good street foods.
+It was 4:00PM when we were awaken from our own deep reverie, haven’t had our lunch so we stepped out of our homestay and explored the village to find some good street food.

 |Acen with the owner of our homestay in the kitchen.|

-While walking in the long straight narrow street, I couldn’t help myself to mesmerize by the landscapes – a lush green plantation lodged on the mountain slope while the fog blanketed the whole village.
+While walking in the long straight narrow street, I couldn’t help myself to mesmerized by the landscape – a lush green plantation lodged on the mountain slope while the fog blanketed the whole village.
 Every person in the village we have crossed gave us an ear to ear smile and a delightful greeting.
 We also met a family who pleasantly staring at us while we’re still afar and by the time we reached their place they asked us to come inside in their house to have some snacks and a cup of tea, in gracious response we stopped and engaged in a quick chit chat with them as if we knew each other before.
 They even asked us to stay that night at their house but I though that's too much and we already had our homestay, such hospitality to a total strangers, so sweet of them.
 We had also couple of photos with the family before we continue to our stroll.

-On the near end of the street, we saw a decent home stay; the door was widely open that seems they were really inviting somebody to come in.
+At the near end of the street, we saw a decent home stay; the door was widely open that seems they were really inviting somebody to come in.
 A woman in 40’s approached us to come inside and she let us see the different rooms available, pretty better than our homestay.
 The kind woman also bid us to have a hot coffee with their local delicacy and we all seated nearby the fireplace to compensate the cold weather in the village.
 I don’t know what they were talking but she and Acen were talking in Javanese language.
 I just fascinatingly stared and listened at them.
 According to her, as interpreted by Acen, their primary living in Desa Ngadas is agricultural populace which is said to have existed in this sanctuary for hundreds of years.
 Over the epochs, the inhabitants turned surrounding forest to plantations with considerable variety of crops, from cabbage, onion, potato and vegetables.
 There are three faiths in the small village of Desa – Buddhism, Hinduism and Islam, all are encompassed with a great measure of lenience.
 Delightful conversation ended with happy full stomach and a new acquaintance, promise to come back in Desa Ngadas and next time will gladly visit in their homestay.
 Astonishingly, the people never harden their hospitality to the visitors.

 |and this is the kind woman, the owner of this homestay|